-The Audit Committee has appointed Grant Thornton as our independent accountants to perform an integrated audit of our consolidated financial statements and the effectiveness of our internal control over financial reporting for 2018.
-Grant Thornton has served as our independent accountants since their appointment by the Audit Committee on July 20, 2005, and acted as our independent accountant in 2017 to audit the financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2017.
-Representatives of Grant Thornton will be present at the meeting to respond to questions from the shareholders and will be given the opportunity to make a statement.
+The Audit Committee has appointed Grant Thornton as our independent accountants to perform an integrated audit of our consolidated financial statements and the effectiveness of our internal control over financial reporting for 2019.
+Grant Thornton has served as our independent accountants since their appointment by the Audit Committee on July 20, 2005, and acted as our independent accountant in 2018 to audit the financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2018.
+Representatives of Grant Thornton are expected to be present at the meeting to respond to questions from the shareholders and will be given the opportunity to make a statement.